htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``NUM_CPUS`` :index:`NUM_CPUS`
     An integer value, which can be used to lie to the *condor_startd* daemon about how many CPUs a machine has.
-When set, it overrides the value determined with HTCondor’s automatic computation of the number of CPUs in the machine.
+When set, it overrides the value determined with HTCondor's automatic computation of the number of CPUs in the machine.
 Lying in this way can allow multiple HTCondor jobs to run on a single-CPU machine, by having that machine treated like a multi-core machine with multiple CPUs, which could